-Book Review: New McCullough book, 'The Pioneers,' reads like a novel
+BOOK REVIEW: New McCullough book, 'The Pioneers,' reads like a novel

 Technically speaking, the government didn’t even own the land yet — local American Indians did — but that mattered little to Gen. Rufus Putnam.
 Putnam had been at the meeting and, unafraid of hardship, was eager to get to this wild land.
 On Dec.
 31, 1787, he departed for Ohio, leading a group of New Englanders with eyes on new farms and new beginnings.

 Putnam, says McCullough, likely knew the kind of “difficulties and danger” his party faced on the trip, which took more than three months to complete.
-They were told that the Indians in the area were “friends and brothers” but “Rufus Putnam thought it best to wait and see.”
+They were told that the American Indians in the area were “friends and brothers,” but “Rufus Putnam thought it best to wait and see.”

 His caution was warranted, as it turned out.
 Over time, the Delaware, Wyandot, Shawnee and Miami tribes were not happy having white settlers in the area, and they showed it with deadly attacks, stolen scalps, and by wantonly slaughtering local wildlife on which the settlers depended for sustenance.
 At the end of 1790, Putnam wrote to President Washington that he feared “the worst.”